Ariki/guessproj/README.rst

 in unknown one.
 3D points are mostly useful if there exists a datum transformation between coordinate systems.

-Obviously, the number of points must be not less than the number of unknown parameters to determine.
+Obviously, the number of point coordinate values must be not less than the number of unknown parameters to determine.

 Both decimal format and degrees, minutes and seconds format (``XXXdXX'XX.XXX"``) are supported for coordinate values.
-You can use comma instead of period to separate fractional part.
+You can use comma as well as period to separate fractional part.

 Command line  syntax
 --------------------